 850Strong Student of the Week

 PANAMA CITY, Fla.
-(WJHG) - This week’s 850Strong Student of the Week is Sydney Gay.
+(WJHG) - This week’s 850Strong Student of the Week has a passion for helping others.

-Sydney is a senior at Bay High School and is the cheer captain.
+Landin Johnson is a senior at Wewahitchka High school and is the main trainer and manager of the gators football team.

-She’s been a varsity and a competition cheerleader for all four years of high school.
+She says being on the field makes her feel like she is a part of the team, and that the guys have become family.

-She’s maintained a high GPA and even earned her AICE Scholarship her junior year.
+Landin has gone a step further as a team manager by becoming CPR and first aid certified, so she can be better equipped to help her teammates.

 Copyright 2020 WJHG.
 All rights reserved.